c-hive/guides/js/error-handling.md

   constructor(...args) {
     super(...args);

-    // Ensure that the error constructor isn't included in the stack trace.
+    // Ensures that the error constructor isn't included in the stack trace.
     Error.captureStackTrace(this, ExampleError);

     this.name = this.constructor.name;